ashwinkannoth/DM/README.md

 Examples (how it will be used)
 - During combat, a DM picks a "Goblin Ambush" encounter; the app crossfades into combat music with higher intensity and adds percussion effects.
 - For a spooky cave, the DM selects a "Cave — low light" preset; ambient drones and drip sounds loop and reverb is added to voice channels.

+Planned updates
+- Add more curated themes and effects packs (community or curated content).
+- Improve GUI and accessibility — better controls, playlists, and streamlining for live sessions.
+- Add tests and CI so contributors can add new content safely.

 Next steps (what maintainers often want done first)
 1. Decide on a target runtime (Node.js/Electron for a cross-platform desktop app, or Python/Flask for a lightweight server + web UI).
 If unsure, propose two minimal scaffolds (Node and Python) and include tests.